-Temporary Body Art Establishment means the same as Mobil Body Art Establishment or requiring the placement, injection or insertion of an object, device or other thing made of matters such as steel, titanium, rubber, latex, plastic, glass or other inert materials, beneath the surface of the skin of a person.
+Temporary Body Art Establishment means the same as Mobil Body Art Establishment

+Three Dimensional "3D" Body Art or Beading or Implantation means the form of body are consisting of or requiring the placement, injection or insertion of an object, device or other thing made of matters such as steel, titanium, rubber, latex, plastic, glass or other inert materials, beneath the surface of the skin of a person.
 This term does not include Body Piercing.